mfkl/libvlc-nuget/README.md

 - WindowsRT x86/x64 (10)
 - Linux

-# How do I configure what gets copied to my output directory ?
+# How do I configure what gets copied to my output directory?

 Currently, you can customize two things during the build:
 - Whether the library gets copied or not